What is ethical copywriting for creative and purpose-led brands?

 - 4 min read

-But what exactly is ethical copywriting, and how does it inform the work I do?
+So what exactly is ethical copywriting, and how does it inform the work I do?

 Sleazy and non-ethical copywriting tactics

 Copywriting is by its very nature all about selling things.
-This can be both good and bad: we definitely need to acquire certain products or services during our life, but there's no doubt that overconsumption is a real and massive problem – and copywriting definitely plays its part in this.
+This can be both good and bad: we definitely need to acquire certain products or services during our life, but there's no doubt that overconsumption is a real and massive problem – and copywriting plays its part in this.

 To make this even worse, a lot of copywriting techniques have their roots in some pretty manipulative tactics, drawing on people's fears and worries to make the sale.